 If You Get 3/7 On This Quiz, You're Drowning In Fake News

-This week there are stories about Starbucks, Obama, and an Italian mathematician.
+This week there were stories about Snickers bars, Julian Assange, and the Parkland shooting survivors.

 -